BiostatOmics/Coxmos/cran-comments.md

 This resubmission incorporates the following adjustments:

 - All PARALLEL functions now allow you to specify the number of cores to use with the n_cores parameter.
 Using fewer cores will result in lower RAM memory usage during parallelization.
+- Updated 'mb.splsdacox' and 'mb.splsdrcox' models to return the design matrix used for the relationship between blocks.

 # CRAN Submission Comments (2025-07-30)
 This resubmission incorporates the following adjustments: